International Hotel (San Francisco): Urban renewal

+Urban renewal projects have historically contributed to the ongoing process of gentrification, destabilization, and displacement of local communities from their place of origin.
 During the urban renewal and redevelopment movement of the mid-1960s, the International Hotel was targeted for demolition.
 This "urban renewal" that occurred in response to the end of World War II had destroyed the heart of the Fillmore District, San Francisco, and hundreds of homes and thousands of residents were displaced due to the city's plans to expand the downtown business sector.
+On an economic level, urban renewal projects aimed to expand local development and increase profits, but led to the erasure of Filipino presence and history through the slow but steady removal of homes, businesses, and centers for organizing in the Chinatown area.

 In 1968, Milton Meyer & Co., a real-estate company, issued eviction notices to the I-Hotel tenants, with plans to demolish and replace the I-Hotel with a parking garage.
 This demolition would happen concurrently with the destruction of ten blocks of low-cost housing, restaurants, barber shops, markets, clubs and other Filipino community businesses.

 In October 1973, the Thailand-based Four Seas Investment Corporation bought the I-Hotel with the similar intentions to replace it with more profitable building or structure.